Mambouna/pgturbo/doc/roadmap.rst

 Translations
 ------------

-Pygame Zero is aimed at young users, whose English skills might not be good enough to read the documentation if it isn't in their own language.
+Pygame Turbo is aimed at young users, whose English skills might not be good enough to read the documentation if it isn't in their own language.

-Adding translations of the documentation would help to bring Pygame Zero to new users.
+Adding translations of the documentation would help to bring Pygame Turbo to new users.
 This is something that needs contributors to help with.
 My own language skills aren't good enough!